shipiyouniao/UnityEasyInject/Readme.md

   which is a Bean, which is similar to the `Destroy` method.
 * `DeleteGameObjBeanImmediate<T>(T bean, string beanName = "", bool deleteGameObj = false)`：Delete a GameObject which is
   a Bean immediately, which is similar to the `DestroyImmediate` method.
+* `ClearBeans(...)`: Clear the Beans in the corresponding scene.

+***There is no need to use the `ClearBeans` method at the `OnDestroy` method of the `GlobalInitializer` script, as the `Init` method will automatically clear the Beans in the last scene.***

 ### 2. Non-GameObject Component Class Object

 #### 2.1 Register Object

-Non-GameObject component class objects will be registered first, which means you do not need to use `new` to create an instance of the object.
+Non-GameObject component class objects will be registered first and will not be destroyed until the game is closed, which means you do not need to use `new` to create an instance of the object.

 Please use attributes to mark the class as a Bean.
 Currently, only the `[Component]` feature is available for registration.